getodk/docs/docs/central-entities.rst

 Creating an Entity List by Uploading a Form
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-By uploading a Form that specifies the properties in a Submission that should be used to create a new Entity, and the name of the Entity List these new Entities should go to, you will prompt Central to create the Entity List.
-You'll be able to see the Entity information that Central recognized in your Form once you upload it.
+When you start a new form draft with a form definition that :ref:`creates Entities <central-entities-authoring>`, Central recognizes the Entity List declaration and prepares to create it when the form is published.
+On the draft page, you'll see information about the list(s) and properties that will be created.

-When you publish this Form, the new Entity List and new Entity Properties will be created for you automatically within the Project.
-You can learn more about authoring these kinds of Forms :ref:`in the sections below <central-entities-authoring>`.
+When you publish this Form, the new Entity List and new Entity Properties will be created for you automatically.

 .. note::
   By default, Entities are created immediately when the server receives the Submission.
 If you want to require a review step before Entities are available for follow-up, you can configure this in each Entity List's :ref:`settings <central-entities-settings>`.

 To see this new Entity List and download data from it, visit the :guilabel:`Entities` tab on the Project page.

-To use data from a Entity List in a Form, you can refer to it in a :ref:`select_one_from_file <selects-from-csv>` question as ``NAME.csv`` where ``NAME`` is the name of your Entity List.
-When you upload that Form, you will see on the Form Attachments tab that the file has been automatically linked to the Entity List.
+To use an Entity List in a Form, you can refer to it in a :ref:`select_one_from_file <selects-from-csv>` question as ``NAME.csv`` where ``NAME`` is the name of your Entity List.
+When you first create a draft for a new form, all references to CSV files that match Entity List names will automatically be linked to the corresponding Entity List.
+If you edit an existing form to add a reference to an Entity List, you'll need to click the :guilabel:`Link Entity List` button.

 .. _central-entities-testing: